Avassy/AvassyFramework/Avassy.AspNetCore.Mvc.Extensions/README.md

-# AvassyFramework
+# Avassy.AspNetCore.Mvc.Extensions

-See http://www.avassy.com/framework for more info.
+See http://www.avassy.com/framework/components/Avassy.AspNetCore.Mvc.Extensions for more info.

+## Classes

+- `Avassy.AspNetCore.Mvc.Extensions.HtmlStringExtensions`

+## Usage

+### `HtmlStringExtensions.ToEscapedJSHtmlString` escapes a string with HTML content

+This is useful for rendering HTML strings on you page without have to worry about XSS.